Hello PHP 8.3!

 26 April Change server default version to PHP 8.3 PHP 8.3 Automatic upgrade for all websites that use the “inherit” (server default) setting to PHP 8.3; all new websites will use PHP 8.3 by default Completed

-27 September Forced switch PHP 8.1 websites to PHP 8.3 PHP 8.3 Switch websites still using PHP 8.1 to the server default PHP 8.3 Pending
+27 September Forced switch PHP 8.1 websites to PHP 8.3 PHP 8.3 Switch websites still using PHP 8.1 to the server default PHP 8.3 Completed

 22 November PHP 8.1 no longer available PHP 8.3 PHP 8.1 no longer available Pending